User Delegation

 Company-Scoped

-Self-Service + Admin Management
+Self-Service and Admin Management

 Rahal supports two delegation management models: